Welcome to: James Russell Publishing

 33. There is a helical gear in the new transmissions and now that is causing problems.
 Why?
 Simply because a helical gear creates thrust, a thrusting of the transmission shaft to exit out of the transmission case!
 While the transmission shaft won't push out the case, it will terribly stress the bearing in the case and cause bearing failure.
 If you start riding from a low rpm in third gear then go to wide open throttle you will see the clutch lever on the handlebar flipping back and forth.
 This is the thrust acting on the output shaft to the clutch plate assembly.
 No cure.
 Just wait until bearing fails or overhaul the transmission occasionally.
 I know, not great advice, but defective component design make it hard on all riders/owners.
 The six speed transmission also are making noise riders complain about.
 It won't hurt anything, just your mood as you ride.

 34. The "compensator" in the Twin-Cam primary case is a shock absorber fixed to the engine crankshaft to smooth out the erratic power pulses a 45 degree crankshaft produces.
 Problem is, they are failing.
 Find out if you should upgrade yours to a Screaming Eagle racing compensator or aftermarket sprocket.
 Some new H-D models already have the upgrade.
 If so, you may want to consider changing the size of your compensator sprocket to a one or two tooth smaller (more acceleration) or larger (lower cruising engine rpm).
 The latter saves fuel and reduces engine heat at highway speed.
+But keep in mind no matter what model year Twin-Cam engine you have the compensator sprocket is loosening and can fall off the primary chain.
+The result is horrible engine destruction, alternator ruined with oil soaking the rear wheel from a broken primary case that can cause a nasty crash.
+The compensator will not fail (usually) without making some hammering noise from the left side primary case when starting (or running) the engine.
+If you hear a loud clunk, get this fixed right away with an aftermarket repair kit.
+Jims makes a compensating sprocket lock kit to solve this problem.

 35. The starter gear has a tendency to wear out a bit too soon due to a soft metal.
 If it fails it will not permit you to start your engine or if partially fails it can wreck your primary chain system.
 Chances are the gear will just wear itself smooth over time and begin to slip and make a grinding noise, but it can fail and create thousands of dollars in repair cost as that broken gear thrashes everything inside the primary case.
 This sort of failure can break engine and transmission cases, bend crankshaft, etc. You can buy a stronger starter gear on the aftermarket.
 The V-Twin magazines have advertisements for this part.
 Van Bergen and Greener, Inc., makes a heavy duty unit: StarterDrives.com